Drew Nicholas: Professional career

-Post playing career
+Post-playing career

 After he retired from playing professional basketball, Nicholas became a basketball analyst and sports commentator.
 In 2016 he joined the Minnesota Timberwolves as a scout.
+He then moved on to similar roles with the Philadelphia 76ers and the Boston Celtics.

+On August 15, 2022, the Denver Nuggets hired Nicholas to serve as the team's director of scouting.

+On July 21, 2025, the Celtics hired Nicholas to serve as their executive director of player personnel.

 Personal life

 In February 2008, Nicholas refused to travel with Efes Pilsen for their away game against Partizan in Belgrade, due to a recommendation for U.S. citizens not to visit Serbia, which was related to the tension that was caused after the declaration of the independence of Kosovo.
 He was then banned from the club, and shortly after that he was released.

+He has an extensive front office resume and currently works with the Denver Nuggets in Denver, CO, where he resides with his wife and three children.